 24. What about Health insurance?

 The scholarship covers your participation costs, your cost of living and you would receive installation costs.
 Health insurance is covered for ALL students, scholarship holders as well as self paying students.

 26. How long ago can my last degree be?

-Your last degree obtained must not be older than 5 years.
+It is recommended that your last degree is not older than 5 years.